-The Company owns an interest in each of the Fuwan Project and the Changkeng Project located in Guangdong Province, China.
+The Company owns an interest in each of the Fuwan Project and the Changkeng Projects located in Guangdong Province, China.
 The Company intends to combine and develop the Changkeng Project and the Fuwan Project as one project and is applying for mining licenses to commence commercial mining operations.
-Such application is pending approval from various Chinese regulatory agencies.